kevcor13/DB450----final-Project-/README.md

 A full-featured database system built with **Python** and **SQLAlchemy** to help manage a mechanic shop’s daily operations—tracking customers, employees, appointments, parts used, and generating invoices.

 ## Overview/Features
+This project is a small command-line information system for an auto shop.
+It allows for storing data information, tracking invoices in a locla SQLite database (finalchat.db) via SQLAlchemy models and provides a basic menu

 This command-line application provides tools for:
 - Add and manage customers and employees